Stuycs-K/finalproject-10-lin-abi-steinmetz-naomi-jaffe-otzar/DEVLOGS/DEVLOG-Otzar.md

 Homework: Research

 ### 2025-05-23 - Working on phase coding
-Homework: Trying to understand this https://ijarcce.com/wp-content/uploads/2012/06/11_LSB-Modification-and-Phase-Encoding-Technique-of-Audio-Steganography-Revisited.pdf
+Classwork: Trying to understand this https://ijarcce.com/wp-content/uploads/2012/06/11_LSB-Modification-and-Phase-Encoding-Technique-of-Audio-Steganography-Revisited.pdf
+Homework: Started on the phase coding: split apart the audio and decoded the audio into the right text format